kamrynohly/distributed-systems-design-2/README.md

    - Check file permissions for the SQLite database file.
    - Ensure the database schema is intact.
    - Delete users.db if needed.
+  3. **Parsing Errors**
+   - Ensure that both the server and client are either using JSON parsing, or the custom parsing.
+   - Check by ensuring that both were run using the isJSON flag or without it.
+A mismatch will lead to errors.

 ## Future Improvements